HPDE-Tools/rice-timer/README.md

 - **Enable WiFi/BLE connectivity**.
 The choice of ESP32 as the main processor is exactly so that we could do this after the core functionality is done.
 - **Enclosure Design**.
 So that I don't have to velcro the naked PCB down to my car's center console anymore...

+## Contributions

+This project is currently not ready to accept contributions.

 [GNSS]: https://en.wikipedia.org/wiki/Satellite_navigation
 [PPS]: https://en.wikipedia.org/wiki/Pulse-per-second_signal